ZigaForm version 5.7.6

 • Key Features: Luxurious interiors, extensive lawns, Rococo style fountains that depict deities from Greek Mythology.

-• Interiors: Walls and ceilings were painted to depict allegorical and historical scenes.
+In the Interiors, walls, and ceilings were painted to depict allegorical and historical scenes.
+They are adorned with intricate decorations, gilded woodwork, and traditional Portuguese ceramic tiles.

 Rococo Architecture